MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 - notifications are sent confirming successful offboarding

 ### Example
 John is a guest whose access package has expired.
 The system then revokes John's access to all resources linked to that package.
 John is removed from any group that he is a part of.
 Once his last active package expires, John's account is removed from the guest user directory.

+When the access package has expired and the above actions are taken, you also review John's status in the Microsoft Entra admin portal.
+During your next access review, you verify users such as John, whose packages have expired since the last review.

-You regularly check the status of access packages for guest users in the Microsoft Entra admin portal or conducts access reviews.
-Detailed audit logs capture every step, providing a clear trail for compliance.
-Notifications are sent to stakeholders, confirming the successful offboarding!
+You use detailed audit logs capture every step, providing a clear trail for compliance and notifications are sent to stakeholders, confirming the successful offboarding!

 ::: zone-end